Testing Stability Properties in Graphical Hedonic Games: Property Testing Results in the FEN-Model

-There does not necessarily exist a perfect coalition structure.
-For example, there does not exist any perfect coalition structure for $G=(\{1,2,3\},F \cup E)$, where $F=((1,2), (2,3))$, $E=(3,1)$. \begin{theorem} There is a tester with constant query complexity for the existence of a perfect coalition structure in the \fenhg\ model with a constant coalition size bound. \end{theorem} \begin{proof} Let $v \in V$, and observe that $C$ is a favourite coalition of $v$ if and only if $C \cap F(v) = F(v)$ and $C \cap E(v) = \emptyset$.
-It follows that there exists a perfect coalition structure $\Gamma$ if and only if there does not exist any edge in $E$ between vertices of the same connected component of $G[V_F]$, where $V_F$ is the set of endpoints in $F$, i.e., $V_F = \{u \mid (u,v) \in F \}$.
-This suggests the following algorithm: first, sample a set $S$ of $|S| = \nicefrac{1}{\epsilon} \ln 3$ vertices at random.
-For each $v \in V$, we run a BFS that follows only edges in $F$.
-If one of these BFSs sees more than $c$ vertices or it discovers two endpoints $u,v$ of the same edge $(u,v) \in E$, the tester rejects.
-Otherwise it accepts the graph.
+\begin{theorem} There is a one-sided error property tester with constant query complexity for the existence of a perfect coalition structure in the \fenhg\ model with a constant coalition size bound $c$. \end{theorem} \begin{proof} Let $v \in N$, and observe that $C$ is a favourite coalition of $v$ if and only if $C \cap N^+_v = N^+_v$ and $C \cap N^-_v = \emptyset$.
+It follows that there exists a perfect coalition structure $\Gamma$ if and only if there does not exist any edge in $E$ between vertices of the same connected component of $G[N_F]$, where $N_F$ is the set of endpoints in $F$, i.e., $N_F = \{u \mid (u,v) \in F \}$.
+This suggests the following algorithm: first, sample a set $S$ of $\lvert S \rvert = \nicefrac{1}{\epsilon} \ln 3$ vertices at random. \revb{For each $v \in S$, we run a BFS that follows only edges in $F$.
+If, at any point during its execution, the BFS has explored more than $c$ vertices or has visited two endpoints \reva{$u,w$ of the same edge $(u,w) \in E$}, the tester rejects.\footnote{\revc{We note that the algorithm does not wrongly detect infeasible blocking coalitions when rejecting after exploring $c$ vertices.
+A necessary condition for a coalition structure to be perfect is that for every connected component $H$ in $(N,F)$, all vertices of $H$ must be in the same coalition.
+If $H$ is larger than $c$, it follows that there is no coalition structure with bounded coalition size $c$ such that every player is in one of their favourite coalitions.
+In other words, $H$ is a witness.}} Otherwise, i.e., if none of these two conditions is met during the BFS for any $v \in S$, the tester accepts the graph.}

 By the above observation, every path in $G$ that contains only edges from $F$ must be in the same coalition in a perfect coalition structure.
 The algorithm rejects only when it finds a path $P$ such that for every coalition structure $\Gamma$ such that some coalition $C \in \Gamma$ contains $P$, $C$ also contains $(u,v) \in E$, which is a witness against the existence of a perfect coalition structure.